 - 11.3 There are no nationally (such as Sites of Special Scientific Interest) or internationally (such as Special Protected Areas) protected wildlife sites in Reading.
 However, there are a number of Local Wildlife Sites. - 11.4 Local Wildlife Sites are non-statutory sites of importance for nature conservation that receive protection from the adverse impact of development under local planning policy.
-In Berkshire, existing and proposed sites are regularly assessed against a set of criteria by the Berkshire Local Wildlife Selection Panel, which comprises representatives from the Unitary Authorities in Berkshire and wildlife experts and organisations3.
+In Berkshire, existing and proposed sites are regularly assessed against a set of criteria by the Berkshire Local Wildlife Selection Panel, which comprises representatives from the Unitary Authorities in Berkshire and wildlife experts and organisations.
 In Reading between 3 and 5 sites are surveyed each year and assessed by the selection panel.

-- 11.5 The proportion of sites in positive conservation management in Reading in 2021 is 79%.
-This represents a reduction from 2020, due to one site no longer qualifying as being in positive conservation management. - 11.6 The proportion of sites in positive conservation management in Reading remains the highest of the six authorities in Berkshire, and remains significantly higher than the average across Berkshire of 64%.
+- 11.5 The data in this report is still the 2021 data, as reported in the 2021 AMR, and as such no change is reported from last year.
+The proportion of sites in positive conservation management in Reading in 2021 was 79%.
+This represented a reduction from 2020, due to one site no longer qualifying as being in positive conservation management. - 11.6 The proportion of sites in positive conservation management in Reading remained the highest of the six authorities in Berkshire, and remains significantly higher than the average across Berkshire of 64%.